-Our first step was to consider integration into the Point of Care environment with regard to the dimensions of the equipment.
-For this, compactness is a fundamental requirement.
-Through technical optimisations, vertical alignment and a slightly curved housing design, the footprint was reduced and a slim perception created.
+Our first step was to consider optimal integration into the POC setting by also considering the optimal size of the testing device.
+Through technical optimisations, vertical alignment and a slightly curved housing design, the footprint was reduced and a slim device created.

-The aim for the usability was a simple and ergonomic operation, which should be conveyed to the user with the first glance at the device.
-Through discrete ventilation openings and design inspiration from the consumer-product area, we were able to give the high-tech minilab a professional, but approachable appearance.
+The aim for usability was to come up with a simple and ergonomic system with a self-explanatory user interface for easy handling.
+Through discrete ventilation openings and by using design elements from the consumer-product area, we were able to develop the Spindiag Rhonda player as a highly professional testing device with an easy-to-use interface.

 The touch screen is becoming more and more dominant as an interaction concept for technical devices.
 Nevertheless, we developed the whole range of interface solutions for Spindiag in the form of digital prototypes.
 This way we were able to weigh up and evaluate all interaction possibilities against eachother.